firepear/petrel/README.rst

 *************************************
-adminsock
+asock
 *************************************
 Automated server management interface
 =====================================

-Adminsock provides a fire-and-forget way to add a backend (Unix domain socket) administrative interface to servers written in Go.
+Asock provides a fire-and-forget way to add a backend (Unix domain socket) administrative interface to servers written in Go.

 It handles network I/O and dispatches requests from clients.
 All you